Skip to content

 Floki Inu (FLOKI)

-Unlike most meme coins, Floki Inu (FLOKI) was developed around utility.
-Seeing themselves as a movement, Floki Inu aims to combine meme brand recognition with utility.
-Valhalla is a Play to Earn (P2E) game that will be powered by FLOKI tokens.
-The first major release is aiming to go live in Q4 2022.
+Unlike most meme coins, Floki Inu (FLOKI) was developed with a clear utility in mind.
+Seeing themselves as a movement, Floki Inu aims to combine meme brand recognition with a strong fundamental use case.
+Valhalla is a Play to Earn (P2E) game powered by FLOKI tokens.
 Other applications in the Floki Inu ecosystem include The FlokiPlaces, an NFT marketplace where FLOKI will be the main currency, and The Floki University, a crypto education platform.

 Risks of investing in meme coins